Pet Travel

 Traveling Tips

-If you're visiting for a short trip, bring enough of your pet's regular food to last the entire stay.
-Sudden food changes can cause digestive issues.
+For a short trip, bring enough of your pet's regular food to last the entire stay — sudden food changes cause digestive issues.
 For longer stays, gradually transition to a local brand over 7-10 days by mixing increasing amounts of new food.